domw30/CV/README.md

 #### Innovative Collaborator
 The world of software development is circled by a supprtive community where my ability to collaborate can thrive.
 [Welcome to Makers](https://medium.com/@domw30/welcome-to-makers-academy-55318cc1457d) is an article that I have produced to communicate helpful hints and tips to new students of Makers Academy on how to manage the pre-course.

-Working on group projects such as [MakersBnb](), [Acebook](https://github.com/CalumDarroch/acebook-FiveGuys) and [StarGazer](https://github.com/jo-quin/stargazer) I have gained experience and grown collaboratively following an agile product development process and developer workflows.
-Running daily standups and retros allowed me to identify areas that needed improving for example during the StarGazer project I noticed the team was not aligned with priority of tasks, to solve this solution I recommended we start using a card wall and pair programming to keep on track.
+Working on group projects such as [MakersBnb](https://github.com/domw30/MakersBnB), [Acebook](https://github.com/CalumDarroch/acebook-FiveGuys) and [StarGazer](https://github.com/jo-quin/stargazer) I have gained experience and grown collaboratively following an agile product development process and developer workflows.
+Running daily standups and retros allowed me to identify areas that needed improving for example during the [Acebook](https://github.com/CalumDarroch/acebook-FiveGuys) project I noticed the team was not aligned with priority of tasks, to solve this solution I recommended we start using a card wall and pair programming to keep on track.

 In addition, [Pair Partner Feedback](https://docs.google.com/document/d/15ZYdAXLOubtl1qrHmyZvOSDHGH104VjCCAq9F1REMV8/edit?usp=sharing) that I have tracked reflects my ability to innovate and collaborate on projects.